On this page

 The Erasmus + and Nordplus programs offer grants to students in the form of travel and residency.
 In addition, all students, whether studying locally or abroad, are entitled to a loan from the Icelandic Student Loan Fund.

-As described in chapter 2 on voluntary activities, Iceland participates in international programs which allows young people to go abroad as a volunteer for various subjects.
+As described in chapter 2 on voluntary activities, Iceland participates in international programs which allow young people to go abroad as a volunteer for various subjects.
 Young people can for example participate in the European Volunteer Service, which is hosted by the Erasmus + program.
 However, no standards or quality criteria have been set by top-level authorities regarding these actions.

 No public funding is directly allocated to these projects.
 However, institutions responsible for them receive public funding.

 No system of quality assurance of cross-border learning mobility exists in Iceland.